Emmanuel Kudolo

 He also wrote a curriculum on the environment for primary and junior secondary school children in the Akuapem Hills, which was approved by the World Climate School.
 This curriculum aimed to educate young students about environmental issues and inspire them to be environmentally conscious.
 Furthermore, he contributed to teaching the curriculum he developed to primary and junior secondary schools in Akokoa village in the Mamfe district, ensuring that environmental education reached a wider audience.

-START DATE: 3rd September LOCATION: Cape Verde AREA OF STUDY: Birds and Raso Larck
+START DATE: 12th September LOCATION: Cape Verde AREA OF STUDY: Marine plastics

-END DATE: 11th September Representing: Accra, Ghana SPONSOR: Redfern Natural History Productions
+END DATE: 19th September Representing: Ghana SPONSOR: Redfern

 LOCATION: Cape Verde